Richard Scott (golfer)

 Richard Scott (born October 2, 1983) is a Canadian professional golfer.

+Early life and amateur career

 Scott was born in Kingsville, Ontario.
 He learned golf as a youth at the Kingsville Golf Club, southeast of Windsor, Ontario, near Lake Erie.
 He won the Canadian Amateur Championship in 2003, 2005, and 2006.

 In 2005, he was a member of the NCAA championship team from the University of Georgia with Chris Kirk, Kevin Kisner, and Brendon Todd.
+Shortly thereafter, he graduated.

+Professional career

-He graduated, then turned professional in the fall of 2006, and has been playing on the Canadian Professional Golf Tour.
+In the fall of 2006, Scott began playing on the Canadian Professional Golf Tour.
+He has won two tournaments.